 Ask many a birder and they will attest to its cheerfulness.
 The African Green Broadbill has no room for boredom.
 No Sir, not this bird!
 It shivers and trembles in excitement for much of the day while twittering squeakily.
 What a delight.

-Though first discovered in 1908, this species according to researchers, was next seen in 1928.
+Though first discovered in 1908, this species according to researchers was next seen in 1928.
 Sadly, this bird is threatened by deforestation and habitat degradation.
 Its known feeds, seeds, fruit, flower buds, and some insects, are just as threatened.
-It is endemic to the Albertine Rift Mountains of Uganda and Democratic Republic of Congo, like Rwenzori.
+It is endemic to the Albertine Rift Mountains of Uganda and the Democratic Republic of Congo, like Rwenzori.

 Call it the red, black and white affair.
 Its plumage is mostly a glossy black.
 Its belly, a showcase of red, gently joining the white patch on the lower back.
 Of the few countries that have this species, Uganda stands out as the most peaceful.
-The other countries that have it are, Central African Republic and South Sudan.
+The other countries that have it are the Central African Republic and South Sudan.
 Sadly, these have faced insecurity therein giving Uganda, the competitive advantage.
-Specifically, widely blessed Kidepo Valley National Park is where it can be found.
+Specifically, the widely blessed Kidepo Valley National Park is where it can be found.